Canva x HeyGen | Create AI Avatar videos from designs

 What creative and marketing teams create

 Design teams already work in Canva.
-This integration means they can now deliver video content at the same speed they deliver static assets, without having to learn a new tool.
+This integration means they can now ship video content at the same speed they ship static assets, without having to learn a new tool.

 Design your social ad in Canva — sized perfectly for Instagram, TikTok, or LinkedIn — then add an avatar presenter and voice to turn it into a video ad ready to publish in minutes.